-Appeals court calls DC sniper's life sentences illegal
+U.S. appeals court calls D.C. sniper's life sentences illegal

 Thursday’s decision affirmed a May 2017 ruling by U.S. District Judge Raymond Jackson in Norfolk, Virginia, that struck down Malvo’s life sentences.

-Malvo and Muhammad were arrested after police found them sleeping in a Chevrolet Caprice at a Maryland rest area.
+Malvo and Muhammad were arrested after police found them sleeping at a Maryland rest area in a Chevrolet Caprice.

 The case is Malvo v Mathena, 4th U.S. Circuit Court of Appeals, No. 17-6746.